guokrspace/VisitorRegistor/README.md

 - We follows the Facebook's ReactJS and Flux ["An Application Architecture for React"](http://facebook.github.io/react/blog/2014/05/06/flux.html) framework for this web app.
 The design approach is very similar to [TodoMVC tutorial](http://facebook.github.io/flux/docs/todo-list.html).

 - We use [Semantic UI](http://semantic-ui.com/) as our UI framework.
+- We use [superAgent](https://github.com/visionmedia/superagent) to make HTTP request and handle responses
 - Use [fiddle](http://jsfiddle.net/nirjhor/eyugtamp/) as the playground

 ## 3.Views